pequeniajugar/DBTuneSuite/readme.md

 ### For mysql and postgres

-Please use cli to initialize the below method in the respective dbms.
+Please use command-line interface to initialize the below method in the respective dbms.

 ```bash
 DELIMITER //